edbee/edbee/README.md

 Project Directory Structure
 ---------------------------
-At the moment this git repos, contains all code for both the editor as the editor component.
+At the moment this git repo contains all code for both the editor and the component.

 * edbee-app: is a standalone editor, which uses the edbee-lib component
 * edbee-lib: is the Qt component library